OSGeo/OSGeoLive-doc/en/quickstart/gpsdrive_quickstart.rst

   sudo /etc/init.d/gpsd start

-BlueTooth GPS users should take special care to read up about the no-probe option. (for this reason we have not started gpsd automatically)
+BlueTooth GPS users should take special care to read up about the no-probe option.
+.. (for this reason we have not started gpsd automatically)  still true?

 * 'xgps' is a good program to check that Gpsd can see your GPS ok.